RADx/radx-metadata-spec-docs/docs/radx-dht-mapping.md

 }
 ```

+Please consult with the Stanford Team.
+These identifiers may be enocded as [Auxiliary Metadata](specification.md#auxiliary-metadata).

 ## sizes

 The RADx-DHT `sizes` field should be encoded using fields from the [Data File Distributions](specification.md#data-file-distributions) element.
 Values for this field should be merged with the values from the [publisher](#publisher) field and [formats](#formats) field.